2022 Vault Rankings

 Litigation is another strong suit for the firm, which boasts more than 350 lawyers in its litigation practice.
 In 2018, The American Lawyer recognized Weil with an Honorable Mention in the publication’s biennial Litigation Department of the Year contest.
 The firm takes pride in its ability to serve clients on wide-ranging issues drawing on cross-departmental expertise in the class action, crisis management, investigations, and trial contexts, among others.

-In 2019, the firm launched a new philanthropic program: Weil Legal Innovators Program.
-Through this initiative, the firm has partnered with a group of law schools—Columbia, Duke, Georgetown, NYU, and University of Pennsylvania—to offer 10 incoming students an opportunity to perform one year of public service at a partnering nonprofit.
+Through its initiative Weil Legal Innovators Program, the firm has partnered with a group of law schools—Columbia, Duke, Georgetown, NYU, and University of Pennsylvania—to offer 10 incoming students an opportunity to perform one year of public service at a partnering nonprofit.
 The firm expects the group of participating law schools to grow in the future.
 The participants will defer law school for one year as they engage in the program and will receive a $50k salary plus a $10k law school scholarship.
 Each participant will also be paired with a Weil partner for mentoring.
 The firm’s goal is “to engage incoming law school students in addressing some of the most pressing social and legal challenges in our communities today.”

 News & Awards

-- Counsel to Carlyle Group in a seminal, billion-dollar deal litigation in Delaware Chancery Court—providing a roadmap for M&A deals signed prior to COVID-19 pandemic.
+- Counsel to Carlyle Group in a seminal, billion-dollar deal litigation in Delaware Chancery Court—providing a roadmap for disputes related to M&A deals signed prior to COVID-19 pandemic.

-- Counsel to PG&E Corporation and Pacific Gas and Electric Company, one of the largest combined natural gas and electric energy companies in the U.S., in landmark chapter 11 restructuring.
+- Counsel to PG&E Corporation and Pacific Gas and Electric Company, one of the largest combined natural gas and electric energy companies in the U.S., in its landmark Chapter 11 restructuring.